-Nylon is a common fabric for camping chair construction.
+A common fabric for camping chair construction.
 It’s extremely abrasion resistant and durable.
 Plus, thick nylon can hold a huge amount of weight so you don’t have to worry about ripping the chair apart when you sit down.

 Nylon’s big downfall for camp chairs is that it’s very prone to melting and burning.
 Hot embers from the fire can instantly melt a hole through your chair if the wind whips up.

-Polyester is another common outdoor fabric.
+Similar to nylon and another common outdoor fabric.
 Polyester lacks some of the durability of nylon, however, and in general I would try to avoid for camp chairs.

-Aluminum is probably the most common material for chair legs and frames.
+Probably the most common material for chair legs and frames.
 Aluminum tubing is lightweight and yet quite strong.
 Beware, however, as poorly made chairs tend to have weak rivets and weak tubing that barely holds together.

 Camp Chair Styles

 Full size chairs seek to replicate a standard household chair.
 They usually have an upright posture and a “normal” chair height.
 This makes them ideal for use around a table where other chairs, like folding sports chairs, might be too low and relaxed to comfortably eat.

 Sports chairs are probably the most common style of camp chair.
 They’re low slung and usually made from one piece of nylon fabric.
 They’re quite comfortable but the relaxed posture can be prohibitive for active tasks.